sjbonner/r_slurm_example/README.md

 # Slurm with R

-The scripts in this repository illustrate how I tend to run simulations using the Slurm batch queue system on my local high performance computing cluster [www.sharcnet.ca](Sharcnet).
+The scripts in this repository illustrate how I tend to run simulations using the Slurm batch queue system on my local server or on the DRA high performance computing cluster [www.sharcnet.ca](Sharcnet).

 ## R Scripts